uon-language/specification/spec.md

 | `!@()`       | Reference to a type            | `!ref`   |
 | `< >`        | Structural container           | -        |

-Here is an example that uses all the supported symbol pairs:
+Here an example that uses some supported symbol pairs:

 ```yaml
 {